Actions are quick shortcuts designed to speed up your workflow and make creating AR effects easier.

 This action uses animation patches to move an object in different ways.

 Selecting the Spin action adds the following patches to the Patch Editor:

 Edit the patches to customize the animation.
 Change the:

 Position on face

-A face tracker has been added to the Scene panel, with the object parented under it.
-A series of patches have been added to the Patch Editor, positioning the object on the nose:
+Selecting this action adds a face tracker to the Scene panel, with the object under it.
+A series of patches is also added to the Patch Editor, positioning the object on the nose:

 Place an object in the world

-Adding this action will make an object visible through the back camera when a flat surface is detected.
+Adding this action makes an object visible through the back camera when a flat surface is detected.

 This is because it's now a child of the plane tracker in the Scene panel.

 Select an audio clip in the Assets panel to add actions in the Inspector.